Any employer who pays wages to employees in Tasmanian is liable for payroll tax in Tasmania where:

 For help completing your AAR read the Annual Adjustment Return Guideline.

-If you are eligible to claim an exemption under the Payroll Tax Act 2008 complete a Payroll Tax Exemption Application and lodge it with the State Revenue Office.
+If you are eligible to claim an exemption under the Payroll Tax Act 2008 please read the Payroll Tax Exemption Application for the exemption categories and lodge it with the State Revenue Office.

 EISPR4 – Employment Incentive Scheme Payroll Tax Rebate